ChunMinChang/blog/_posts/2020-04-13-summary-of-cubeb-oxidation-on-mac-os.md

-*Rust* has strict rules for the *ownership*, *borrowing*,...etc to force the developers to think their code carefully and provide well-designed system libraries that lead to writing code in a good style.
+*Rust* has strict rules for the *ownership*, *borrowing*,...etc to force the developers to think their code carefully and provide well-designed system libraries that lead developers to write code in a good structure.
 In this project, it turns out those strict rules also lead to better performances.

 Those limits ends up helping us to find a better way to implement the library APIs.